Ends Next Week: Get a 40% Bonus on Amex Transfers to British Airways!

 Read our full review of Iberia business class!

 Booking Iberia business class flights follows the same script as the economy example above.
 Focus on flights from New York City, Boston, Washington DC, and Chicago to Madrid to get the lowest rates.
 Off-peak travel times are key.
-Better yet, there’s typically plenty of Iberia business class award availability as far out as March 2023, which makes it easier to score these seats using your points than you'll find with many other airlines.
+And you can book for these ultra-low rates through both British Airways and Iberia itself.

 Need more info?
 Read our guide to booking Iberia business class